 SYFT Signs Major Deal With Australian Customs

-Press release, 7-Apr-05, Syft Technologies Ltd, Christchurch, New Zealand: Australia's major seaports will soon have the most advanced container toxicity screening in the world thanks to award winning technology invented and developed by Syft Technologies Ltd.
+Australia’s major seaports will soon have the most advanced container toxicity screening in the world thanks to award winning technology invented and developed by Syft Technologies Ltd.

 Syft Technologies, producer of advanced SIFT-MS analytical solutions for large-scale identification and analysis of volatile organic compounds (VOCs), has signed a significant export order with Australian Customs Services (Customs) to supply five Voice100 instruments to ports in Sydney, Brisbane, Adelaide, Melbourne and Perth.
-The order is worth in excess of NZ$2m and is to be delivered to by June 2005.
+The order is worth in excess of NZ$2m and is to be delivered by June 2005.

 Customs will use the technology to analyse and measure fumigant levels within sea containers arriving into Australia – a process necessary to protect port workers from unsafe levels of toxic chemicals and eliminate threat to Australia’s agricultural based economies.